lcaballero/MiniPack/README.md

 ## Future Projects

-After the initial setup the only step that needs to be repeated for future projects is to add the post-build event.
+After the initial setup the only step that needs to be repeated from project to project is to add the post-build event.
+Of course, if one were to create a new template project, they'd even remove that step.

 ## Environment Variables